 Some are; some aren’t.
 Do you know which are which?

 Because it’s not a partisan thing, despite the messages that wealthy donors and their political cronies are pouring into your ear like poison.

 But what can we do “to catch the conscience of the King” here in West Virginia?

 Presuming King Coal has a conscience is probably a mistake.
-What we need to do is elect people who have consciences.
+Coal barons are not coal miners.
+What we need to do is elect people who have consciences, real people who are fighting for regular West Virginians, not for lobbyists and corporate donors.
 Then the changes will come.